 TSB has a history rooted in social good; while it strives to create economic value, it is equally concerned with having a positive social and environmental impact.
 To spearhead this commitment, the bank launched its Do What Matters plan in July 2020, a three-year programme with the goal of affecting positive change across five key pillars: Customers; Businesses; Colleagues; Communities; and the Environment.
 Examples of its investment include plans to hit net-zero operational carbon emissions by 2030 and the launch of the TSB Charity Partnership programme which supports 68 not-for-profit organisations across Britain.

 The bank had already made digital channels and self-service capabilities a priority, but when the pandemic hit in early 2020, TSB doubled down on its digital-first strategy with the objective of ensuring its services were available 24/7 and as frictionless as possible.
-As part of its drive to reinforce personal service in uncertain times, TSB incorporated Adobe Sign into its workflow, quickly transforming offline forms, such as those used for address changes, bereavement, overdraft enquiries, and more, into digital formats.
+As part of its drive to reinforce personal service in uncertain times, TSB incorporated Adobe Acrobat Sign into its workflow, quickly transforming offline forms, such as those used for address changes, bereavement, overdraft enquiries, and more, into digital formats.
 This was followed by the launch of the real-time customer chat function TSB Smart Agent, connecting customers to essential self-service forms with e-signature functionality.

-Within just three months of enabling Adobe Sign, TSB had digitally processed 140,000 forms, saving 15,000 branch visits, significantly reducing call centre volumes and boosting customer satisfaction scores.
+Within just three months of enabling Acrobat Sign, TSB had digitally processed 140,000 forms, saving 15,000 branch visits, significantly reducing call centre volumes and boosting customer satisfaction scores.
 In that short space of time, it managed to increase digital self-service by 9% and even launched a much-needed government loan programme in just 36 hours.

-However, the benefits of introducing Adobe Sign were not limited to one Do What Matters pillar; they also had a welcome impact on TSB’s sustainability goals.
+However, the benefits of introducing Acrobat Sign were not limited to one Do What Matters pillar; they also had a welcome impact on TSB’s sustainability goals.
 Under its Environmental pillar, TSB has committed to reducing paper consumption by 25% by the end of 2022.
-The use of Adobe Sign enabled the saving of 7,000 pages per day, or over 3 million pages since its introduction in early 2020.
+The use of Acrobat Sign enabled the saving of 7,000 pages per day, or over 3 million pages since its introduction in early 2020.
 Adobe’s Resource Saver Calculator shows that to be the equivalent of 217 trees a year or over 700,000 litres of water.